NPLeeWenKang/rideshare-cli/README.md

 8. **Create/start trip** - Passengers should be able to start a trip by specifying their pick-up and drop-off location.

-9. **Trip assignment** - The system should assign unassigned trips to drivers (in-depth explaination in the [Design Considerations](#Design-Considerations) section).
+9. **Trip assignment** - The system should assign unassigned trips to drivers (in-depth explanation in the [Design Considerations](#Design-Considerations) section).

-10. **Display current trip assignments (passenger)** - Passengers should be able to see all their current trips that are currently still in progress (in-depth explaination in the [Design Considerations](#Design-Considerations) section).
+10. **Display current trip assignments (passenger)** - Passengers should be able to see all their current trips that are currently still in progress (in-depth explanation in the [Design Considerations](#Design-Considerations) section).
 They should be able to see:

     * Trip id.
     * Driver's id, first name, last name and mobile number.
     * Trip's pick-up location, drop-off location, start time, end time and status.

-11. **Display current trip assignments (driver)** - Driver should be able to see their current trips that are currently still in progress (in-depth explaination in the [Design Considerations](#Design-Considerations) section).
+11. **Display current trip assignments (driver)** - Driver should be able to see their current trips that are currently still in progress (in-depth explanation in the [Design Considerations](#Design-Considerations) section).
 They should be able to see:

     * Trip id
     * Passenger's id, first name, last name and mobile number.